THE COMPANY AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 |Accounting Policies [Abstract]|

-Live Nation was incorporated in Delaware on August 2, 2005 in preparation for the contribution and transfer by Clear Channel Communications, Inc. of substantially all of its entertainment assets and liabilities to the Company.
-The Company completed this separation on December 21, 2005 and became a publicly traded company on the New York Stock Exchange trading under the symbol “LYV.”
+Live Nation was incorporated in Delaware on August 2, 2005 in preparation for the contribution and transfer by Clear Channel Communications, Inc. of substantially all of its entertainment assets and liabilities to us.
+We completed this separation on December 21, 2005 and became a publicly traded company on the New York Stock Exchange trading under the symbol “LYV.”

-On January 25, 2010, the Company merged with Ticketmaster Entertainment LLC and it became a wholly-owned subsidiary of Live Nation.
+On January 25, 2010, we merged with Ticketmaster Entertainment LLC and it became a wholly-owned subsidiary of Live Nation.
 Effective with the merger, Live Nation, Inc. changed its name to Live Nation Entertainment, Inc.

 Basis of Presentation and Principles of Consolidation

-The Company’s consolidated financial statements include all accounts of the Company, its majority owned and controlled subsidiaries and VIEs for which the Company is the primary beneficiary.
+Our consolidated financial statements include all of our accounts, including our majority owned and controlled subsidiaries and VIEs for which we are the primary beneficiary.
 Intercompany accounts among the consolidated businesses have been eliminated in consolidation.
 Net income (loss) attributable to noncontrolling interests is reflected in the statements of operations.

-Typically the Company consolidates entities in which the Company owns more than 50% of the voting common stock and controls operations and also VIEs for which the Company is the primary beneficiary.
-Investments in nonconsolidated affiliates in which the Company owns more than 20% of the voting common stock or otherwise exercises significant influence over operating and financial policies but not control of the nonconsolidated affiliate are accounted for using the equity method of accounting.
-Investments in nonconsolidated affiliates in which the Company owns less than 20% of the voting common stock and does not exercise significant influence over operating and financial policies are accounted for at fair value unless the investment does not have a readily determinable fair value in which case the investment is accounted for at cost less any impairment.
+Typically, we consolidate entities in which we own more than 50% of the voting common stock and control operations and also VIEs for which we are the primary beneficiary.
+Investments in nonconsolidated affiliates in which we own more than 20% of the voting common stock or otherwise exercise significant influence over operating and financial policies but not control of the nonconsolidated affiliate are accounted for using the equity method of accounting.
+Investments in nonconsolidated affiliates in which we own less than 20% of the voting common stock and do not exercise significant influence over operating and financial policies are accounted for at fair value unless the investment does not have a readily determinable fair value in which case the investment is accounted for at cost less any impairment.

-All cash flow activity reflected on the consolidated statements of cash flows for the Company is presented net of any non-cash transactions so the amounts reflected may be different than amounts shown in other places in the Company’s financial statements that are based on accrual accounting and therefore include non-cash amounts.
-For example, the purchases of property, plant and equipment reflected on the consolidated statements of cash flows reflects the amount of cash paid during the year for these purchases and does not include the impact of the changes in accrued expenses related to capital expenditures during the year.
+All of our cash flow activity reflected on the consolidated statements of cash flows is presented net of any non-cash transactions so the amounts reflected may be different than amounts shown in other places in our consolidated financial statements that are based on accrual accounting and therefore include non-cash amounts.
+For example, purchases of property, plant and equipment reflected on the consolidated statements of cash flows reflect the amount of cash paid during the year for these purchases and does not include the impact of the changes in accrued expenses related to capital expenditures during the year.

 Variable Interest Entities

-In the normal course of business, the Company enters into joint ventures or makes investments in companies that will allow it to expand its core business and enter new markets.
+In the normal course of business, we enter into joint ventures or make investments in companies that will allow us to expand our core business and enter new markets.
 In certain instances, such ventures or investments may be considered a VIE because the equity at risk is insufficient to permit it to carry on its activities without additional financial support from its equity owners.
-In determining whether the Company is the primary beneficiary of a VIE, it assesses whether it has the power to direct activities that most significantly impact the economic performance of the entity and has the obligation to absorb losses or the right to receive benefits from the entity that could potentially be significant to the VIE.
-The activities the Company believes most significantly impact the economic performance of its VIEs include the unilateral ability to approve the annual budget, the unilateral ability to terminate key management and the unilateral ability to approve entering into agreements with artists, among others.
-The Company has certain rights and obligations related to its involvement in the VIEs, including the requirement to provide operational cash flow funding.
-As of December 31, 2017 and 2016, excluding intercompany balances and allocated goodwill and intangible assets, there were $192.1 million and $186.4 million of assets and $98.0 million and $98.9 million of liabilities, respectively, related to VIEs included in the balance sheets.
-None of the Company’s VIEs are significant on an individual basis.
+In determining whether we are the primary beneficiary of a VIE, we assess whether we have the power to direct activities that most significantly impact the economic performance of the entity and have the obligation to absorb losses or the right to receive benefits from the entity that could potentially be significant to the VIE.
+The activities we believe most significantly impact the economic performance of our VIEs include the unilateral ability to approve the annual budget, to terminate key management and to approve entering into agreements with artists, among others.
+We have certain rights and obligations related to our involvement in the VIEs, including the requirement to provide operational cash flow funding.
+As of December 31, 2022 and 2021, excluding intercompany balances and allocated goodwill and intangible assets, there were approximately $514 million and $363 million of assets and $427 million and $276 million of liabilities, respectively, related to VIEs included in our balance sheets.
+None of our VIEs are significant on an individual basis.

 Cash and cash equivalents include all highly liquid investments with an original maturity of three months or less.
-The Company’s cash and cash equivalents consist primarily of domestic and foreign bank accounts as well as interest-bearing accounts consisting primarily of bank deposits and money market accounts managed by third-party financial institutions.
+Our cash and cash equivalents include domestic and foreign bank accounts as well as interest-bearing accounts consisting primarily of bank deposits and money market accounts managed by third-party financial institutions.
 These balances are stated at cost, which approximates fair value.

-Included in the December 31, 2017 and 2016 cash and cash equivalents balance is $769.4 million and $591.0 million, respectively, of cash received that includes the face value of tickets sold on behalf of ticketing clients and their share of service charges (“client cash”), which amounts are to be remitted to the clients.
-The Company generally does not utilize client cash for its own financing or investing activities as the amounts are payable to clients on a regular basis.
-These amounts due to clients are included in accounts payable, client accounts.
+Included in the December 31, 2022 and 2021 cash and cash equivalents balance is $1.5 billion and $1.3 billion, respectively, of cash received that includes the face value of tickets sold on behalf of our ticketing clients and their share of service charges (“client cash”), which amounts are to be remitted to these clients.
+We generally do not utilize client cash for our own financing or investing activities as the amounts are payable to our clients on a regular basis.
+These amounts due to our clients are included in accounts payable, client accounts.

 Cash held in interest-bearing operating accounts in many cases exceeds the Federal Deposit Insurance Corporation insurance limits.
-To reduce its credit risk, the Company monitors the credit standing of the financial institutions that hold the Company’s cash and cash equivalents; however, these balances could be impacted in the future if the underlying financial institutions fail.
-To date, the Company has experienced no loss or lack of access to its cash or cash equivalents; however, the Company can provide no assurances that access to its cash and cash equivalents will not be impacted in the future by adverse conditions in the financial markets.
+To reduce our credit risk, we monitor the credit standing of the financial institutions that hold our cash and cash equivalents; however, these balances could be impacted in the future if the underlying financial institutions fail.
+To date, we have experienced no loss of or lack of access to our cash or cash equivalents; however, we can provide no assurances that access to our cash and cash equivalents will not be impacted in the future by adverse conditions in the financial markets.

 Allowance for Doubtful Accounts

-The Company believes that the credit risk with respect to trade receivables is limited due to the large number and the geographic diversification of its customers.
+We believe that the credit risk with respect to trade receivables is limited due to the large number and the geographic diversification of our customers.

-The majority of the Company’s prepaid expenses relate to event expenses including show advances and deposits and other costs directly related to future concert events.
-For advances that are expected to be recouped over a period of more than 12 months, the long-term portion of the advance is classified as other long-term assets.
+The majority of our prepaid expenses relate to event expenses including show advances and deposits and other costs directly related to future concert events.
+For advances that are expected to be recouped over a period of more than twelve months, the long-term portion of the advance is classified as long-term advances.
 These prepaid costs are charged to operations upon completion of the related events.

-Ticketing contract advances, which can be either recoupable or non-recoupable, represent amounts paid in advance to the Company’s clients pursuant to ticketing agreements and are reflected in prepaid expenses or in other long-term assets if the amount is expected to be recouped or recognized over a period of more than 12 months.
-Recoupable ticketing contract advances are generally recoupable against future royalties earned by the clients, based on the contract terms, over the life of the contract.
-Non-recoupable ticketing contract advances, excluding those amounts paid to support clients’ advertising costs, are fixed additional incentives occasionally paid by the Company to secure the contract with certain clients and are normally amortized over the life of the contract on a straight-line basis.
-Amortization of these non-recoupable ticketing contract advances is included in depreciation and amortization in the statements of operations.
-For the years ended December 31, 2017, 2016 and 2015, the Company amortized $83.3 million, $85.1 million and $86.6 million, respectively, related to non-recoupable ticketing contract advances.
+Ticketing contract advances, which can be either recoupable or non-recoupable, represent amounts paid in advance to our clients pursuant to ticketing agreements and are reflected in prepaid expenses or in long-term advances if the amount is expected to be recouped or recognized over a period of more than twelve months.
+Recoupable ticketing contract advances are generally recoupable against future royalties earned by our clients, based on the contract terms, over the life of the contract.
+Non-recoupable ticketing contract advances, excluding those amounts paid to support clients’ advertising costs, are fixed additional incentives occasionally paid by us to secure the contract with certain clients and are typically amortized over the life of the contract on a straight-line basis.

 Property, Plant and Equipment

 Property, plant and equipment are stated at cost or fair value at the date of acquisition.
-Depreciation, which is recorded for both owned assets and assets under capital leases, is computed using the straight-line method over their estimated useful lives, which are typically as follows:
+Depreciation is computed using the straight-line method over their estimated useful lives, which are typically as follows: